 You can also make pumpkin cake pops with pumpkin-flavored donut holes (shouldn’t be too hard to find this time of year).

 Another way to switch up these cake pops for Halloween is by changing the coating.
-Instead of using the colored candy melts, you could dip the donuts in melted white, milk or dark chocolate.
+Instead of using the colored candy melts, you could dip the donuts in melted milk, dark or white chocolate.

 And if you want to get SUPER ambitious (but these would no longer be shortcut treats!) you can make your own donut holes.